bun-dev/mpv-thumbPreview/README.md

 # [Installation]
 Drag n' Drop blank.bgra, thumbgen.lua and thumbs.lua into your mpv\scripts folder.

+Blank.bgra - placeholder 'loading' thumbnail.
+thumbgen.lua - ffmpeg generator script.
+It uses mp.commandv("script-message-to") to pipe the stdout to thumbs.lua in a non-blocking manner. thumbs.lua - main viewer script which handles the input and general behaviour.

 # [Usage]

 By default the thumbnails should be generated anytime a video is shown.
 However this behaviour can be changed by editing the global variable inside thumbs.lua.